Fatihprlg/FlightSearchAPI/README.md

 Java Spring Boot API for searching and makin CRUD operations on Flights and Airports.
 Included basic authentication with username: user password: awesomePassword.
 Has a scheduled task that gets flights and update database at 12.00AM every day from a mock data.
 Used technologies: Java, Spring Boot, Spring Security, ModelMapper, Spring Data JPA, Awaitility, Spring Boot Test, Maven, Spring Initializr, Spring MVC, MS SQL Database, Rest Controllers, Swagger, Swagger UI.
+You can use sql/flight_api_db.sql for generate required database. if needed, change url, username and password for datasource in application.properties file.
 You can find api docs at: http://localhost:8080/v3/api-docs and swagger ui at http://localhost:8080/swagger-ui/index.html Swagger Doc:
 ```